PRASHANT1-SAXENA/ML_models/README.md

-# ML_models This project helps you to the understanding of EDA process and Linear regression model
+# ML_models This project helps you to the understanding of EDA process and All THE MACHINE LEARNING MODEL